MEGAN BOWLING, M.A., LMFT #100409

 3. Slide into the topic: Holiday time is usually a good time for reigniting friendships and checking in with distant family.
 We can plan ahead on how we choose to respond to certain topics.
 If there’s something that you would rather not discuss, you may want to plan how to change the topic to something you would be more comfortable discussing at length.
 Similarly, you can decide how much information you want to divulge.
 This can change from person to person since our relationship might differ from one person to the next.

-5. Have a post holiday routine - set a schedule of something to do after the holidays are over.
+5. Have a post holiday routine: set a schedule of something to do after the holidays are over.
 This doesn’t have to be expensive or time consuming.
 The goal here is to create something to look forward to after the holidays.
 Returning to a normative schedule during and after the holidays can also be very helpful for our mental health.

 therapy link